plugwise/plugwise-beta/README.md

   - Adam (firmware 2.3 + 3.0) and the accompanying Lisa's, Tom's, Floor's, Koen's and Plugs.
   - Smile & Anna (firmware 1.8, 3.1 and 4.0)
+    - Plugwise Notifications from the Adam and the Anna
   - Smile P1 (firmware 2.1, 2.5, 3.3 and 4.0)
   - Stretch (firmware 2.3 and 3.1)